 The is\single\sort\set predicate is informal.
 So are all the domain analysis predicates (and functions).
-That is, Their values are "calculated" by a human, the domain analyser.
-That person observes parts in the "real world".
+That is, their values are "calculated" by a human, the domain analyser.
+That person observes fragments in the "real world".
 The determination of the predicate values, hence, are subjective.

-Definition 64 .
-Alternative Atomic Part Sets Alternative sorts part sets are those which, in a given context, are deemed to meaningfully consist of separately observable a ["root"] part and an indefinite number of proper ["sibling"] sub-parts of two or more atomic parts of distinct sorts is\alternative\sorts\set: p is a composite endurant if is\alternative\sorts\set(p) holds is\alternative\sorts\set is a method tool.
+Definition 64 Alternative Atomic Part Sets: Alternative sorts part sets are those which, in a given context, are deemed to meaningfully consist of separately observable a ["root"] part and an indefinite number of proper ["sibling"] sub-parts of two or more atomic parts of distinct sorts is\alternative\sorts\set is a method tool.